What is a dog-faced pony soldier? Find out the history and meaning behind this unique phrase that has been used in pop culture and politics.

 What Is A Dog Faced Pony Soldier?

-1. Where did the term Dog Faced Pony Soldier come from?
+- What does the term Dog Faced Pony Soldier mean?